ainsleynevercry/rsschool-cv/cv.md

 **e-mail:** jajajajajaja1999@gmail.com

 ## Summary
-As Jason Statham said:
-> When my mother gave birth to me, in fact, then I was born.

 I do different types of creativity: drawing, writing, music.

 There are some of my art works: